 Look at how you can reduce the cost of your commute to work too.
-ING research shows that Australians spend an average of $179 a month travelling to and from work.
 Are you within walking, cycling distance?
 Or could you walk half way?
 If not, how could you make your commute cheaper?
 Perhaps you could keep the car in the garage and switch to public transport to save on petrol and tolls.
 Or share rides to work with a friend – a way to save money and make traffic jams more fun.

 Weave the old into gold

-Is your home filled up with new items from Christmas and the January sales?
+Is your home filled up with new items you don’t really need?
 Or do you have clutter lying around?
-Make Frugal February the month to go crazy on eBay and Gumtree and spin gold from unused or unloved clothes and furniture taking up much-needed space.
+Go crazy on eBay, Facebook Marketplace and Gumtree and spin gold from unused or unloved clothes and furniture taking up much-needed space.
 You can clean out your wardrobes and living spaces and in return help fill up your savings accounts.
 To get the most value from your stuff, try exploring Facebook for buy and sell pages for local trade or specialist pages specific to your product.
 Just make sure you always stay safe when trading, and if you’re not posting the item, always meet up in a busy public place for transactions.